Dr Nathan Filer

 Impact

-Nathan has featured as a panelist on a number of radio programmes, including: The BBC Radio 2 Book Club; BBC Radio 3's Free Thinking; and BBC Radio 4's Open Book, Front Row, All in the Mind and the Today Programme.
+I have talked about books, mental health, or some combination of both on the BBC Radio 2 Book Club, BBC Radio 3's Free Thinking and BBC Radio 4's Open Book, Front Row, All in the Mind, Word of Mouth, A Good Read and the Today Programme.

-He has guest-lectured at many universities in the UK and overseas, including: London School of Economics; University of Hull; St Mary's University; Birkbeck University of London; Stockholm University; University of Pécs in Hungary; Boston University (UK campus); Ithaca College (UK campus); and the School of British Studies at Berlin Humboldt University.
+I have guest-lectured at many universities in the UK and overseas, including the London School of Economics; University of Hull; St Mary's University; Birkbeck University of London; Stockholm University; University of Pécs in Hungary; Boston University (UK campus); Ithaca College (UK campus); and the School of British Studies at Berlin Humboldt University.

 Selected work includes: